+B04526_03_01.png

 The Metaverse Designer controls the Metaverse schema, the objects, the attributes associated to objects, object deletion rule, and controlling which system is authoritative for each attribute.
-Recall, the Metaverse is where MIM combines multiple connector space object attributes that are related to the same identity into a unique, single object.
+Recall that the Metaverse is where MIM combines multiple connector space object attributes that are related to the same identity into a unique, single object.

 The Metaverse Search allows you to look at Metaverse objects and their details.
 Clauses can be specified that allow you to narrow down the search to a specific object or a group of objects.